diku-dk/ap-e2024-pub/week6/README.md

     JobRunning
   | -- | The job is enqueued, but is waiting for an idle worker.
     JobPending
-  | -- | A job with this ID is not known to this SPC instance.
-    JobUnknown
   deriving (Eq, Ord, Show)
 ```